Hudson Reed Faucets

 It has chosen to operate its business in North America from England without having established a subsidiary in the U.S. or Canada.
 That approach has been only partly successful.

 Hudson Reed is a trade name used by Limitless Digital Group, Ltd. to retail products for bathrooms over the Internet in North America and Europe.
 It describes itself as an "international digital retailer focusing in the main on the home improvement sector" in its company filings.

-The corporation was until recently one of the many subsidiaries of Ultra Finishing, Limited, having had several incarnations since its organization in 2000.
-It was originally Ultra Truflow Ltd. Its name was changed to Trueshopping, Ltd. in 2006 and to Limitless Digital in a 2016 restructuring.
+The corporation was until recently one of the many subsidiaries of Ultra Finishing, Limited.
+It has had several incarnations since its organization in 2000.
+Originally it was called Ultra Truflow Ltd. Its name was changed to Trueshopping, Ltd. in 2006 and to Limitless Digital in a 2016 restructuring.

 The company's chief competitors in North America are Clawfoot Supply, Inc. doing business as